Phrasing

 with the ink/pen you intend using, to ensure ink does not bleed dots

-means the writing hand is teetering on the edge all the time, unless
+so your hand is not teetering on the edge all the time.

 When you find a good pad, keep a goodly supply, so you are always